TripleSouls/AnimeNMangaTracker/README.md

-# WatchlistForAnimeNManga
+# TrackerForAnimeNManga
-Watchlist for Anime And Mangas.
 Build with ElectronJS